oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

     ```

-13. On the worksheet, enter the following command:
+13. On the worksheet, enter the following SQL statement:

     ```text
     <copy>SELECT LOCATION_ID, STREET_ADDRESS, CITY FROM HCM1.LOCATIONS ORDER BY LOCATION_ID;